Flagship Gets a Refresh! | 2021 Nissan Armada

 Nissan’s Safety Shield 360 suite of driver assistance features are standard on all Armada models.
 Each part of the system worked well and never became intrusive thanks to gentle reminders via subtle beeps or steering wheel vibrations in the case of lane departure warning.
 Lane-keeping assist applies the brakes slightly to recenter you instead of steering you back in.
 Adaptive cruise control’s distancing veers on the conservative side to provide more room for emergency maneuvers.

 This refresh breathes new life into Nissan’s largest SUV, bringing it to the modern age while still retaining all the virtues that originally made it a good value.
 Nissan addressed most major quibbles, especially with regards to the multimedia system.
 As for the rest of the car, age doesn’t hinder the Armada; the engine is solid and the interior is nicely appointed.
 If there were things left to change it would be to swap out the old seven-speed auto for the quicker, more responsive nine-speed in the Titan and Frontier.
 In short, these updates make the Armada a stronger player in the full-size SUV segment.
-Let’s hope that all of these upgrades don’t bump the price significantly.
+At $48,500 for the base S trim before the $1,395 destination fee, the Armada is still a good value.
+Adding 4WD adds $3,000 to the base price.
+A loaded example like our Platinum 4WD test vehicle stickers for $67,900.
+With destination, that total to $69,295, putting the Armada right in the luxury territory.
+However, you still get plenty of equipment and the interior is befitting the price tag, especially with all the significant changes it received.